 Breakfast is very important to Caribbean people with porridge being a popular choice and I'm not referring to plain ole oatmeal.

-What instantly draw my attention to this recipe was the similarities to Jamaican Cornmeal Porridge and my Cornmeal Porridge with Hominy Corn.
+What instantly draw my attention to this recipe was the similarities to Jamaican cornmeal porridge.

 Akasan certainly looks like the porridge I grew to love.
 The key difference is the use of star anise, the lack of condensed milk to sweeten to taste and the texture is thinner.

-I suppose in a sense you could summarise ak100 as a Haitian corn flour porridge.
+I suppose in a sense you could summarise ak100 as a Haitian corn flour porridge or shake.
 Regardless I really enjoyed my Haitian akasan experience.

 The flavour from the star anise really comes through and compliments the cinnamon so well.

-I will definitely be having this on a weekly basis.
+I will definitely be having this on a weekly basis and hopefully you will do too.

 There appears to be some MAJOR confusion when it comes to these three things.
 It all comes down to what part of the world you are in because these terms can be interchangeable.